-13.9 Disabling a Database
+12.9.
+Disabling a Database

 You can disable a database using the Admin Interface.
 You can either disable only the database or the database along with all of its forests.
 Disabling only the database marks the database as disabled and unmounts all the forests from the database.
 However, the database forests remain enabled.
-Disabling the database and its forests marks the database and each forest as disabled, unmounts all the forests from the database, and clears all memory caches for all the forests in the database.
+Disabling the database and its forests marks the database and each forest as disabled, unmounts all the forests from the database and each forests in the database.
 The database remains unavailable for any query operations while it is disabled.